Montgomery County, Virginia, Manuscript Guides

 TYLER-ELLIS-MARYE FAMILY.
 COLLECTION, 1848-1939.
 0.3 cu. ft.
 Family and descendants of President John Tyler and Julia Gardiner Tyler, including daughter Pearl Tyler Ellis, her husband, William Munford Ellis, and their daughter, Leila Ellis Marye.
 Correspondence, autograph book, printed materials, and photographs, including two studio portraits of William G. Anderson, 54th Virginia Infantry.
 Finding aid available on the Virginia Heritage database.
 Ms2010-067.

 UNITARIAN UNIVERSALIST FELLOWSHIP OF THE NEW RIVER VALLEY.
-RECORDS, 1958-87.
+RECORDS, 1958-1987.
 0.2 cu. ft.
-Founded as the Blacksburg [Virginia] Unitarian Fellowship in 1956; changed name in 1986.
-Materials include a notebook with essays about the history, programs, etc. of the Fellowship; newsclippings; reports; and newsletters.
-Ms88-001.
+Founded as the Blacksburg Unitarian Fellowship in 1956; changed name in 1986.
+Notebook assembled for prospective ministers, including essays about the history and membership of the fellowship; newspaper clippings; reports; and newsletters.
+Finding aid available on the Virginia Heritage database.
+Ms1988-001.

 UNITED DAUGHTERS OF THE CONFEDERACY, DR. HARVEY BLACK CHAPTER.
 RECORDS, 1862-1988.
 2.0 cu. ft.
 Organization of female descendents of Confederate soldiers.
 The Dr. Harvey Black chapter was formed in Blacksburg, Virginia, in 1896, in honor of Black (1827-88) a Montgomery County resident and a surgeon for the Fourth Virginia Infanty Regiment during the Civil War.
 Records include chapter charter certificates, chapter meeting minutes, photographs, writings about Black and Confederate monuments, scrapbooks, letters (1862-64) from Elisha Epperson of the 67th Virginia Regiment to his wife, and rosters of Confederate soldiers.
 Finding aid available in EAD on the Virginia Heritage Project database.
 Ms90-050.